 Back to Home Page or Contents or Other or Article Index

-The manchineel tree is of Hippomane mancinella species, and of
+The manchineel tree is of Hippomane mancinella species,

-go close to it.
+life once you go close to it.

 The fruit and leaves looks the same way like that of an apple tree, but a bit could land at a hospital emergency room within minutes.
 But, it is a very deadly and poisonous tree that should be avoided as much as possible.
 It was termed by the Guinness book of record as the most dangerous tree on earth.